flare-foundation/governance-proposals/FIP/FIP_7.md

 ### 2.2 Deployment Strategy

 Enabling the FTSO Fast Updates protocol does not require a hard fork of the network.
-Instead, the new contracts listed in section 3 below will be deployed, and the inflation allocation updated as previously described.
+Instead, the new contracts listed in the next section will be deployed, and the inflation allocation updated as previously described.

 During the 90 days following the deployment, the Flare Foundation may change some of the system's parameters to fine-tune it.